Control system security: Networked Control Systems (NCS)

 NCSs are a more recent development, still in the early stages.
 They utilize both wired and wireless networks to connect sensors, controllers, and actuators across multiple systems and facilities.
 The structure of this system makes communication between devices flexible, scalable, and overall more efficient.
 However with this, it can also increase the risk of timing delays, opportunities for data manipulation, and synchronization failures from cyberattacks.
 Research on the topic is still ongoing and is focusing on developing secure communication protocols and control algorithms, in order for stable systems and overall reliability, even if parts of the network are compromised.

 SCADA, DCS, PLC, and NCS join together to form a layered architecture that is the backbone of current industrial automation.
 PLCs control machines and equipment in real time, DCSs coordinate the processes that are occurring within a single plant, SCADA systems monitor and control operations over large regions, and NCSs help these systems communicate with one another efficiently.
+Each handle different parts of industrial operations, but because of how interconnected they are it is necessary to secure each subgroup in order to ensure the safety of the ICS as a whole.

-Risks
+Risks and Vulnerabilities

-Insecurity of, or vulnerabilities inherent in automation and control systems (ACS) can lead to severe consequences in categories such as safety, loss of life, personal injury, environmental impact, lost production, equipment damage, information theft, and company image.

-Guidance to assess, evaluate and mitigate these potential risks is provided through the application of many Governmental, regulatory, industry documents and Global Standards, addressed below.

-Vulnerability of automation and control systems

-Automation and Control Systems (ACS) have become far more vulnerable to security incidents due to the following trends.